 Professional translators work as freelancers or are employed as in-house translators.
-Their clients or employers may be service or industrial companies in the private sector, government authorities and public services, national and international organisations, trade unions or professional associations.
-Your professional success as a translator may depend on certain factors, such as your language combination, the economic situation, your area of specialisation, level of professionalism, flexibility and own initiative.
-Fluctuating demand may mean that working hours and contracts vary.
+Their clients or employers may be companies in the private sector, government authorities and public services, national and international organisations, trade unions or professional associations.
+Your professional success as a translator will depend on factors such as your language combination, the economic situation, your area of specialisation, level of professionalism, flexibility and own initiative.
+Fluctuating demand may mean that working hours and contracts vary greatly.

-In the MA programme, you study at least three languages: your native or primary language (A language) and at least two foreign languages, which are classified as either 'active' (B) or 'passive' (C) languages.
+In the programme, you take two or three languages of study: your native or dominant language (A language) and either an active foreign language (B language) or two passive second languages (C languages).
 You translate out of your B and C languages into your A language and out of your A language into your B language.
-The minimum language combination is A + C + C. The results you achieve in the aptitude tests will determine which language is classified as your A language and whether your foreign languages are classified as B (active) or C (passive).
-One of the languages you offer must be German.
+You therefore take two language versions with either AB or ACC as your language combination.
+One of the languages you pursue must be German.

 The table below gives you an overview of the languages and language combinations we currently cover in the specialisation in Professional Translation.
-If there is sufficient demand, additional languages may be added.
 The MA programme director reserves the right to cancel a language version if there are not enough students enrolled.

 |A language||B or C languages||C language only|

 |French||German, Italian, English, Spanish|

 |Italian||German, French, English||Spanish|

 You can choose to complete the MA in Applied Linguistics on either a full-time or part-time basis.
 The full-time programme is designed to be completed over three semesters.
 A part-time programme lasts between four and six semesters and can be applied for in writing via the academic office both prior to the commencement of the MA programme and during your studies (subject to certain conditions).